andrasq/node-docs/gc-gordian.md

 explicit setTimeout delay loop may be required to allow them to finish.
 Also note that if the parent exits the child will exit immediately, even if it has pending timeouts or events.

+### Safer Startup

+More complex services or ones that need very fast process replacement need a set of "enhanced" startup events that are better tailored to the application.
+In particular, it may be necessary to know when the service is fully initialized but to explicitly tell it when to start serving requests.
+The enhanced events can be sent as cluster IPC messages and decoded into events on receipt.

+#### Startup

+- 'k.ready' - worker has initialized and is ready to listen for requests
+- 'k.start' - sent by master to tell worker to start and process requests

+#### Shutdown

+- 'k.stop' - sent by master to tell worker to stop processing requests
+- 'k.stopped' - sent by worker to indicate that it is no longer listening for requests

+The full "enhanced" startup sequence would flow as

+        Master                  Worker

+        fork()          -->                     // Startup:
+                        <--     'forked'        // process created
+                        <--     'online'        // node running
+                        <--     'k.ready'       // ready to work
+        'k.start'       -->
+                        <--     'listening'     // running

+        'k.stop'        -->                     // Shutdown:
+                        <--     'k.stopped'     // stopped running
+                        <--     'disconnect'    // listen sockets closed
+                        <--     'exit'          // process exited

 Signals